iainmclachlan/seMethodsGroup11/sqlqueries.md

 -The top N populated countries in a region where N is provided by the user.

--All the cities in the world organised by largest population to smallest.
+-All the cities in the world organised by largest population to smallest. -DONE-

     strSelect = "SELECT ID,Name,Population FROM City ORDER BY Population DESC";